 Recommended literature and detailed description of the course are found at the block's home area on Canvas

 Aquatic Animal Medicine is a field of study that primarily deals with diseases in aquaculture with emphasis on salmon farming.
 Knowledge in Aquatic Animal Medicine is essential to be able to make rational choices in the diagnosis, treatment, control and prevention of diseases in aquaculture.

 Block earlier in the program.
 Fish have been taught previously in all relevant contexts.

-The student will normally be allowed to take the exam even if not all compulsory teaching is approved, but no credits are given before the study requirements are approved.
+Students will normally be able to take the exam even though not all mandatory training is approved, but the grade will not be valid until the study requirements are passed.

 4 hour written final exam (AKVFIS06)